Trello Review 2026: Is It Still Worth Using? (Honest Deep-Dive)

 Starting Paid Price $5/user/mo $10.99/user/mo $10/user/mo $9/user/mo

-vs. Asana: Asana is more structured, handles task dependencies natively, and has stronger reporting — but it costs roughly double at the entry tier.
-For managing cross-functional projects with multiple stakeholders involved, Asana wins.
-For simpler visual workflows where you just need to move cards around, Trello's cheaper and way less overwhelming.
+vs. Asana: Asana is more structured, handles task dependencies natively, and has better reporting — but it costs roughly twice as much at the entry tier.
+If you're managing cross-functional projects with multiple stakeholders, Asana wins.
+For simpler visual workflows where you just need to move cards around, Trello's cheaper and a lot less overwhelming.

-vs. Notion: Honestly, these two are barely in the same category.
-Notion is a full workspace — docs, databases, wikis, and project management all bundled together.
+vs. Notion: These two are almost apples and oranges, honestly.
+Notion is a full workspace — docs, databases, wikis, and project management rolled into one.
 Trello is laser-focused on boards.
-Want an all-in-one hub?
-Notion's your pick.
-Just want to manage tasks visually without learning a whole new system?
-Trello wins on simplicity, hands down.
+If you want an all-in-one hub, Notion's the pick.
+If you just want to manage tasks visually without learning a whole new system, Trello wins on simplicity every time.

-vs. Monday.com: Monday has slicker automations, better dashboards, and more view flexibility — but it costs noticeably more and takes longer to set up right.
-For teams that need to impress stakeholders with reporting slides, Monday has the edge.
+vs. Monday.com: Monday has slicker automations, better dashboards, and more view flexibility — but it costs noticeably more and takes longer to get set up properly.
+For teams that need to impress stakeholders with reporting slides, Monday has a clear edge.
 For everyone else, Trello's lighter footprint is actually an advantage, not a weakness.

 Final Verdict